TakeLab/podium/CONTRIBUTING.md

 ## Building documentation

-For details on how to build our documentation, refer to our [Documentation page](https://github.com/mttk/podium/docs).
+For details on how to build the Podium documentation, refer to our [Documentation page](docs/README.md).